bzjan/pathogen_sensing/README.md

 ```

 #### Install the C++ simulator:
-* The following instructions will take about 5min.
+The following instructions will take about 5 minutes:
 * For a free C++ compiler, download and install msys2 from: https://www.msys2.org/
 * Open msys terminal via: `windows key > msys` and enter:
 ```